ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 </databaseChangeLog>
 ```

-Note that there are already two placeholders for the next schema/code releases.
+In the example, there are already two placeholders for the next schema/code releases.

-At this point, the command `lb genschema` has generated the initial changelog, but the current schema is not synchronized with Liquibase yet.
+At this point we can run `lb update` to synchronize the definition with the `Liquibase` metadata (optional):
 ```
 SQL> cd ..
 SQL> lb status -changelog main.xml